QuranDatabase/mysql/README.md

-# mysql
+# The Holy Quran

-The Holy Quran - MySQL Database
+MySQL Database

 These files were downloaded from qurandatabase.org but since the website is now down, I've decided to share them here in case anyone needs them.